Negative studies have piled up, but are they a fair test?

 Good news about vitamins is hard to find these days.
+Headline after headline — including a few in this newsletter — blare negative results.
 B vitamins don't prevent heart attacks.
 Vitamin E doesn't benefit people with Alzheimer's disease.
 Vitamins A, C, and E — no cancer protection there.

 Taking large, "megadoses" of individual vitamins has been a dubious proposition for quite some time (although exactly what constitutes a megadose is ill-defined).
 There are, though, at least two notable exceptions.
 First, pregnant women — indeed, all women of childbearing age — should get extra folic acid (400 micrograms daily) to protect against birth defects.
 Second, there's growing evidence that most Americans — particularly those in the northern two-thirds of the United States — would benefit from getting between 800 international units (IU) and 1,000 IU of vitamin D daily, which is twice as much as the official recommendation.

 What is new is that the multivitamin has become a harder call these days.
 For years, even the most mainstream of doctors have been comfortable recommending them.
-They're affordable and can be an easy way to fill in the nutritional gaps in our diets.
-And where we don't have gaps, they supply modest surpluses.
+They're not hugely expensive: taking a Centrum Silver every day for a year costs about $30.
+They're an easy way to fill in the nutritional gaps left by our less-than-ideal eating patterns.
+And where we don't have gaps, they supply modest surpluses — a nice hedge just in case extra amounts of some vitamins (and minerals) do turn out to have health benefits.

 But as the negative findings of studies of vitamins have piled up, there's been some pulling back.
-In 2009, results from a large study of postmenopausal women were published that showed multivitamin use had little to no effect on cancer and cardiovascular risk.
+In 2006, a conference of experts convened by the National Institutes of Health came to the conclusion that there was insufficient evidence to recommend multivitamins.
+And in 2009, results from a large study of postmenopausal women were published that showed multivitamin use had little to no effect on cancer and cardiovascular risk.

 Vitamins are organic (carbon-containing) compounds that we must ingest in small amounts for our bodies to function properly.
+That distinguishes them from carbohydrate, fat, and protein, which are needed in relatively large amounts, and minerals, which aren't organic molecules.
 Thirteen vitamins have been isolated and identified: eight different B vitamins and vitamins A, C, D, E, and K.

 ...and the bust

 Vitamin C was first to travel from vaunted to vanquished.
-Studies showed the vitamin did not prevent colds and was not useful in treating colon cancer, as was hoped.
+Pauling's assertion that taking large doses (500 mg or more daily) would prevent colds was undercut by results from several studies in the 1970s.
+Later, a Mayo Clinic trial upended claims that the vitamin could be used to treat colon cancer.
 In late 2008, Harvard researchers added another finding to the list that vitamin C does little, if anything, to prevent heart attacks and strokes.

-Vitamin E looked promising because of its strong antioxidant effects — and doctors believed it, too.
-But randomized trial results haven't been kind to E, either.
-Alzheimer's disease, heart disease, cancer — reports in 2005 made the vitamin out as ineffectual against all three.
+Vitamin E looked promising because of its strong antioxidant effects — and doctors believed it, too: a 1999 survey found that almost 40% of cardiologists took vitamin E. But randomized trial results haven't been kind to E, either, and 2005 was a particularly rough year.
+Alzheimer's disease, heart disease, cancer — reports that year made the vitamin out as ineffectual against all three.

 Limits of randomized trials